Last updated on

 - major consular crisis ;

-You will find in this document (PDF, 190.39 KB) some concrete examples of what our representations can or cannot do to assist you.
+You will find in the document below some concrete examples of what our representations can or cannot do to assist you.

 No Belgian representation?